how does alcohol affect sleep 1

 Breathing disturbances during sleep

-Even for individuals without pre-existing sleep-disordered breathing conditions, alcohol can still disrupt normal respiratory patterns during sleep.
-Alcohol’s sedative effects can relax the muscles in our throat and airway, causing partial blockage or narrowing of the air passages.
 This relaxation can result in snoring, wheezing, or other breathing disturbances during sleep.
-Such disruptions negatively impact our sleep quality, preventing us from experiencing the restorative effects of uninterrupted breathing and potentially causing daytime fatigue, irritability, and cognitive impairments.
+Such disruptions negatively impact our sleep quality, preventing us from experiencing the therapeutic effects of uninterrupted breathing and potentially causing daytime fatigue, irritability, and cognitive impairments.

 How Does Alcohol Affect Sleep?

-This image is property of www.paho.org.
+This image is the property of www.paho.org.

 Decreased Sleep Quality